dk88-main/earnbolt-site/setup-instructions.md

 ## 3. Test the System

 1. Upload all files to `earnbolt.in`
-2. Test URL: `earnbolt.in/invite/REALCODE` (use actual referral code from your app)
+2. Test URL: `earnbolt.in/invite/REALCODE` (use actual referral code from your app)ihuih
 3. Should show referrer's name from Firebase database

 ## 4. How It Works